 Applied science and policy products from this work are published in over 20 research journals and 4 books, over 75 peer-reviewed publications total (below).
-We co-chair the IUCN Snapper, Seabream & Grunt Specialist Group and have served many local through international advisory panels and boards (below).
+We co-chair the IUCN Snapper, Seabream & Grunt Specialist Group and served many local through international advisory panels and boards (below).
 Graduate students and funded undergraduates.

 Ph.D.
 Rosenstiel School of Marine & Atmospheric Sciences, University of Miami